CapsAdmin/NattLua/README.md

 # What
+"oh" is a Lua compatible language with a typesystem that transpiles to readable luajit.
+Its purpose is to provide you with tools to analyze, refactor and gradually type your code.
+It comes with a language server and a library to manipulate and analyze Lua code.

-"oh" is a Lua based language with a typesystem that transpiles to Lua.
-It started as a toy project and place for me to explore how programming languages are built, but my eventual goal is to use this language in (goluwa)[https://github.com/CapsAdmin/goluwa].
+It started as a toy project and place for me to explore how programming languages are built.
+My main goal is to use this language in [goluwa](https://github.com/CapsAdmin/goluwa).

-I see this project as 5 parts at the moment.
-The lexer, parser, analyzer and emitter and the algebraic types.
+Some self contained modules in this project are: lua lexer, lua parser, lua analyzer, algebraic types.

 # Parsing and transpiling
 I wrote the lexer and parser trying not to look at existing Lua parsers (as a learning experience), but this makes it a little bit different in some ways.
 The syntax errors it can report are not standard and a bit more detailed.
 It's written in a way to be easily extendable for new syntax.